LoganStein/VHR-422/vhr/README.md

 4. Start the development server with the following command:
    `npm start`
 5. Open your web browser and go to http://localhost:3000 to access the Vacation Home Rents application.
+6. Test application on DESKTOP.
+Our application is not currently responsive.

 ## Usage